sphinx-contrib/sphinx-lint/README.md

    +-----------------------------------------+-----------------------------+---------------+
 ```

-as sphinx-lint works line by line it will inevitably think the :meth: role is not closed properly.
+as Sphinx Lint works line by line it will inevitably think the `:meth:` role is not closed properly.

 To avoid false positives, some rules are skipped if we're in a table.

 ## License

-As this script was in the cpython repository the license is the PYTHON
+As this script was in the CPython repository the license is the Python
-SOFTWARE FOUNDATION LICENSE VERSION 2, see LICENSE file for a full
+Software Foundation Licence Version 2, see the LICENSE file for a full
 version.